The Players (New York City): Membership

 Members of the Players included the local pillars of society of the day, prominent bankers, lawyers and businessmen, as well as those identified with other arts — writers, journalists, sculptors, architects and painters.

+Founding members included Mark Twain, William Tecumseh Sherman, Lawrence Barrett, Laurence Hutton, Augustin Daly, A. M. Palmer, Joseph F. Daly, William Bispham, Brander Matthews, James Lewis, Stephen H. Olin, Henry Edwards, and John A. Lane.

 Presidents of the club have included Joseph Jefferson, who succeeded Booth as president after his death, as well as John Drew Jr., Walter Hampden, Howard Lindsay, Dennis King, Alfred Drake, Roland Winters, José Ferrer, Robert Lansing, John Bartholomew Tucker (pro tem), Michael Allinson and Lynn Redgrave.
 President Timothy Hutton resigned on June 5, 2008, because work was keeping him on the West Coast.
 New York producer and longtime member Herb Blodgett took his place, and in June 2010, it was announced that theatrical manager Johnnie Planco would replace him.

 The longtime syndicated columnist Earl Wilson said in 1964: "Long ago a New Yorker asked the difference between the Lambs, Friars, and Players, since the membership was, at the time, predominantly from Broadway. ...
 [A] wit believed to have been George S. Kaufman [drew the distinction:] The Players are gentlemen trying to be actors, the Lambs are actors trying to be gentlemen, and the Friars are neither trying to be both."